IIIF/discovery/source/api/harvest/0.1/index.md

 * Retrieve the representation of `collection` via HTTP(S)
 * Minimally validate that it conforms to the specification
 * Find the URI of the last page at `collection.last.id` (`pageN`)
-* Apply the results of the page algorithm
+* Apply the results of the page algorithm to `pageN`

 __Page Algorithm__